dtseiler/dtseiler.github.io/_posts/2018-10-02-sequence-caching-oracle-vs-postgresql.md

 date: '2018-10-02'
 ---

 Many RDBMSes use sequence caching to pre-generate sequence values in advance and store them in memory, allowing them to return new values quickly.
 If you are doing a lot of inserts that each call the sequence to get the next value, sequence caching is a good thing.
-Having to wait for the sequence to generate a value on every call could slow things down greatly.
+Having to wait for the sequence to generate a value on every call could slow things down significantly.

 When I made the move from Oracle to PostgreSQL, I noticed some interesting differences in sequence caching behavior and wanted to share them here for those that may be curious about them.